DOD TERMINATES CONTRACT WITH HOMESAFE ALLIANCE AFTER ONGOING MILITARY HOUSEHOLD GOODS SHIPMENT SHORTFALLS

 -HomeSafe Alliance

-Many families have shared their poor moving experiences with HomeSafe, reporting damage to their household items.
+Many families took to social media and online forums to share their poor moving experiences with HomeSafe, reporting damage to their household items.

-Other families have reported their items being late, and not receiving adequate assistance to locate their belongings.
+Some families reported their items being late, and cited that they did not receive adequate assistance to locate their belongings.

-Families have also gone on record to report moving companies not being secured in advance, deliveries not being scheduled as promised, waiting weeks for furniture delivery, and more.
+Families also went on record to report moving companies not being secured in advance, deliveries not being scheduled as promised, and reported waiting weeks for furniture delivery.

-MyBaseGuide followed up with HomeSafe regarding the negative shipment experiences that families have experienced.
+MyBaseGuide followed up with HomeSafe in May regarding the negative shipment experiences that families have experienced.
 A HomeSafe Alliance spokesperson provided the following statement:

 Regardless of how HomeSafe transports household goods, loads must always be properly secured.
 We hold ourselves and our service providers to the highest standards to protect the household goods of our service members and their families.